 Along with sourdough bread and DIY tie-dye, home gardening became a thing during the quarantine.
 Memes aside, some of those viral trends were life skills worth learning.
 Maybe not the DIY tie-dye, but making homemade bread, engaging in a daily yoga practice, and gardening, are productive skills with a healthy dose of self-care.
 Growing your own food gives you a new perspective on self-reliance.
 It also makes you more deeply appreciative of the food supply chain that stocks grocery stores with ripe produce out-of-season.

 You curate a home garden to your taste, home, and how much time you want to spend getting your hands dirty.
 If you’re back at work, you can still grow food in your spare time.
-If you’re among the millions of unemployed this year, a home garden is a productive and healthy diversion.
+If you’re among the millions of unemployed this year, a home garden is a productive and healthy diversion and great for you to become the Local Tree Expert amongst friends.

 Grow Food Anywhere